ADGEfficiency/adgefficiency.github.io/_posts/2018-01-11-four-inconvenient-truths-clean-energy-transition.md

 The first three truths are ways in which this clean transition will be like the past.
 This final truth is a reality of the clean energy transition that moves against the past.

-Why do we spend the time and money to transition to new energy sources? **New sources of energy allow us to do things we couldn’t do before**.
+Why do we transition to new energy sources? **New sources of energy allow us to do things we couldn’t do before**.
 Coal enabled a revolution in manufacturing.
 Oil & gas enabled revolutions in transportation.

 Historical energy transitions have enabled new utility by using higher quality fuels.
 One measurement of energy quality is energy density - how much energy we can squeeze into a given mass or volume.